amlel-el-mahrouss/openne/dev/Kernel/ReadMe.md

-# ZkaOS Minimal Kernel DLL.
+# OneOS Minimal Kernel DLL.

 An EXE which takes the role of the Minimal Kernel Image.